natashaclerkin/fiid-memory-game-MS2/README.md

 The user will be presented with a short, simple user-friendly game leaving them with an enjoyable experience, a lasting memory of the 4 Fiid products and hopefully a discount to use at the checkout.

 ### Skeleton
-- [Wireframes](assets/wireframes/wireframes.pdf "Fiid Wireframes"): The project contains the instructions screen, the game screen, gameover screen and win screen.
+- [Wireframes](assets/wireframes/wireframes.pdf "Fiid Wireframes"): The project contains the instructions screen, the game screen, gameover overlay screen and win overlay screen.
 **Please note the finalised project contains slight variations to the original wireframe**

 ### Surface
 As a B2C company, sales are emotionally driven and often as an impulse buy.
 Branding is a huge factor and emotional triggers lead a customer to purchase a product.
 It was important to build the memory game on a page that reflected the brand and their product offering.
-The monochrome colour scheme was implemented along with pops of green to reflect the healthy and fresh products.
+The Fiid monochrome colour scheme was implemented along with pops of green to reflect the healthy and fresh products.
 The banner assets of fresh produce and company typography was also implemented to integrate the game page as part of the brand and propel the user towards the shop after completion.

 ![alt text](assets/wireframes/fiid-color-palette.PNG "Fiid Color Palette")